A person has died following an incident in Wascana Lake, alongside a popular walking path, on Thursday evening. Continue reading

 David Baxter joined the Global Regina news team in August 2015.
 The (almost) lifelong Saskatchewan boy was born in Porcupine Plain, grew up in Melfort, lived in McTaggart while working for the Weyburn Review, and graduated from the University of Regina School of Journalism in 2012.

-After 14 months in northern BC David returned to Saskatchewan to work for CTV Saskatoon.
-He primarily worked on their morning show in a behind the scenes role, but every now and again reported for the evening news.
+After 14 months in northern B.C.
+David returned to Saskatchewan to work for CTV Saskatoon.
+He primarily worked on its morning show in a behind the scenes role, but every now and again reported for the evening news.
 After another 14 month stint David jumped ship to Shaw TV in Saskatoon, working on the show “Go!
-Saskatoon”, and covering community interest stories.
+Saskatoon,” and covering community interest stories.

 David was also part of a three-person production team that made a documentary on Mormon missionaries that went to the Montreal World Film Festival in 2012.

 When he’s not reporting the news David can frequently be found running, biking, or longboarding around Wascana Lake, playing board games, and trying out craft beers.
-Also keep an eye out for him at Rider games; he’s usually wearing a sport coat and Rider themed luchador mask.
+Also keep an eye out for him at Rider games; he’s usually wearing a sport coat and Rider-themed luchador mask.

 The City of Moose Jaw will close community and recreation facilities effective March 17 due to the COVID-19 outbreak.
 Continue reading →

 Saskatchewan’s education minister has offered more resources to address teacher concerns, but not all the details are known at this point.
 Continue reading →

 While the provincial election is eight months away, the Saskatchewan NDP have unveiled their first campaign promise — to build a parkade at the Regina General Hospital.
 Continue reading →

 Both the Saskatchewan Teachers’ Federation president and provincial education minister are feeling optimistic about talks, one day after teachers voted in favour of job action.
 Continue reading →